What does a skin cancer check involve?

 If a skin cancer is diagnosed, can you cut it out?

 Yes we can.
 You can choose to get your skin cancer cut out at Chevron Advanced Medical, or at another clinic or specialist (dermatologist or plastic surgeon) of your choice.
 Excisions that are done in clinic, use local anaesthetic.
-For very large excisions requiring general anaesthesia, you will be referred to the hospital (either publically or privately depending on your preference).
+For excisions requiring general anaesthesia, you will be referred to the hospital (either public or private depending on your preference).

 Do you also treat age spots, skin tags, cysts and benign moles?